cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 So how does Kubernetes determine how to assign a pod, it's smallest unit of work, to a given node?
 The main way is through the Kubernetes Scheduler.
-The Scheduler is responsible for identifying pods with no assigned pod and then assigning those pods to a particular node to run on.
+The Scheduler is responsible for identifying pods with no assigned node and then assigning those pods to a particular node to run on.
 The scheduler uses certain principles to make it's decision of where to assign pods.
 These principles and other scheduler details are described in the subsequent section.